elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

   - _Stored XSS:_ Also referred to as persistent or Type I attacks
   - _Reflected XSS:_ Also referred to as Type II attacks
   - _DOM XSS:_ Also referred to as Type 0 attacks
+- XSS attacks rely on users clicking on a link to an infected URL
+- Social Engineering refers to the manipulative methods used to induce users to take some action to trigger the XSS attack
+  - Email phishing is one of the most common
+  - Potential victims are sent an email with the infected URL and a deceptive description
+  - Eg. _Limited time promotion: claim your $100 discount on your next Amazon purchase!!_
+  - The source of the email is usually spoofed or made to look like a legitimate sender the victim would trust
 ---

 ## Persistent XSS Attack

 - An attacker injects or inserts a malicious script payload into a trusted website
-  - Vulnerable websites assume the input is not executable code
+- Vulnerable websites fail to check if the input is executable code
-  - Typical inject points are blog comments and other user generated content
+- Typical injection targets are blog comments and other user generated content
-- A user accessing the infected page will download the script payload in the HTTP response
+- A victim accessing the infected page will download the script payload in the HTTP response
-  - The user's browser executes the code since it is from a trusted website
+- The victim's browser executes the XSS payload code as it loads the HTTP response
-- Social Engineering (email phishing for example) is often used to trick users into visiting the infected page
+- Email phishing is usually used to trick users into visiting the infected URL

 Notes: